General Program Questions

 Can I be endorsed for Initial licensure if I have not passed SEI/RETELL requirements?

 No. BTR Residents will not be able to receive Initial licensure endorsement if they have not met all requirements for SEI endorsement.
-Therefore, they will be ineligible to graduate until they have met such requirements and will either receive an incomplete in this course and their practicum or will be exited out of the program if they are unable to meet such requirements during the program year.
+Therefore, they will be ineligible to graduate until they have met such requirements and will either receive an incomplete in this course and their practicum or will be exited from the program if they cannot meet such requirements during the program year.

 Does BTR provide housing?

-BTR does not provide housing, although our large network of Residents and graduates is available for advice on housing and transportation questions.
+BTR does not provide housing, although our extensive network of Residents and graduates is available for advice on housing and transportation questions.

 Are applicants required to take the MTEL before applying to BTR?

-BTR encourages applicants to take and submit a score report for the Massachusetts Tests for Educator Licensure (MTEL) subject test that corresponds to their appropriate content area of interest.
-This is not required in order to apply.
+BTR encourages applicants to take and submit a score report for the Massachusetts Tests for Educator Licensure (MTEL) subject test that corresponds to their appropriate content area of interest, but this is not required to apply.

 Applicants must also report any previous MTEL scores (the online application provides more detailed instructions on where to submit MTEL scores).